 We take responsibility

-for the people who are affected by our business.
-We do so by applying fair work conditions and creating good work and urban environments.
+for our environmental impact and for all of the people who are affected by our business.
+We do so by creating good work and urban environments and applying fair work conditions.
 It goes without saying that we also say no to any form of discrimination.

 We create value